 Modern ransomware is not the blunt instrument it was five years ago.
 Today’s variants are designed to sit quietly on your network for days or weeks, methodically identifying and encrypting backup repositories before ever touching production data.
 If your backups live on a network share, a NAS device in the same building, or a USB drive plugged into the server, ransomware will find them and encrypt them right alongside everything else.

 What goes wrong without it: The business pays the ransom — sometimes hundreds of thousands of dollars — because there is literally no other copy of the data.
-Even then, decryption tools provided by attackers fail roughly 20% of the time.
-Without a clean, untouchable backup, you’re at the mercy of criminals.
+And paying is not a recovery plan: the decryption tools attackers hand over are often slow, buggy, or incomplete, and some files never come back.
+Without a clean, separate backup, you’re at the mercy of criminals.

 How to fix it: Implement the 3-2-1 backup rule: three copies of your data, on two different types of media, with one copy stored off-site.
 The off-site copy should be immutable — meaning it cannot be modified or deleted by anyone, including administrators, for a defined retention period.
-Cloud-based immutable storage from providers like Wasabi, Backblaze B2, or Azure Blob with immutability policies gives you a copy that ransomware simply cannot touch, no matter how deeply it penetrates your network.
+Cloud-based immutable storage from providers like Wasabi, Backblaze B2, or Azure Blob with immutability policies gives you a copy that cannot be altered or deleted for the length of that retention window — even by an attacker who has taken administrative control of your network.

 3. A Communication Plan — Who Calls Who When Email Is Down?